MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

--20pt \begin{IEEEbiography}[{ }]{Yuyang Zhou} received the B.S. degree in Electronic Information Engineering from Nanjing University of Science and Technology in 2016 and the Ph.D. degree in Cyberspace Security from Southeast University in 2021.
-He is currently working as a postdoc with the School of Cyber Science and Engineering, Southeast University.
-His major research interests include moving target defense, Android malware detection, security modeling, and proactive DDoS mitigation.
-He has published in some of the topmost journals and conferences like IEEE TIFS, IEEE TII, IEEE TNSM, and ACM CCS, and is involved as a reviewer and in technical program committees of several journals and conferences in the field.
-He is a Member of IEEE and CCF. \end{IEEEbiography} -0.2in \begin{IEEEbiography}[{ }]{Guang Cheng} received the B.S. degree in Traffic Engineering from Southeast University in 1994, the M.S. degree in Computer Application from Hefei University of Technology in 2000, and the Ph.D. degree in Computer Network from Southeast University in 2003.
-He is a Full Professor in the School of Cyber Science and Engineering, Southeast University, Nanjing, China.
-He has authored or coauthored eight monographs, and produced more than 100 technical papers, including top journals and top conferences like IEEE ToN, IEEE TIFS, IEEE TII, and INFOCOM.
+-25pt \begin{IEEEbiography}[{ }]{Yuyang Zhou} is currently working as a postdoc with the School of Cyber Science and Engineering, Southeast University.
+His major research interests include Android malware detection, security modeling, and proactive DDoS mitigation.
+He has published in some of the topmost journals and conferences like IEEE TDSC, IEEE TIFS, IEEE TCCN, and ACM CCS, and is involved as a reviewer and in technical program committees of several journals and conferences in the field.
+He is a Member of IEEE and CCF. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Guang Cheng} is a Full Professor in the School of Cyber Science and Engineering, Southeast University, Nanjing, China.
+He has produced more than 100 technical papers, including top journals and top conferences like IEEE ToN, IEEE TIFS, IEEE TII, and INFOCOM.
 His research interests include network security, network measurement, and traffic behavior analysis.
-He is the director of Jiangsu Cyber Security Association, China, the vice director of China Computer Federation Technical Committee of Internet (CCF TCI), and the vice director of Jiangsu Computer Society, China.
-He is a Member of IEEE and a Distinguished Member of CCF. \end{IEEEbiography} -0.2in \begin{IEEEbiography}[{ }]{Zongyao Chen} received the B.S. degree in Information Security from HaiNan University in 2022.
-He is currently pursuing the master degree with the School of Cyber Science and Engineering, Southeast University.
-His major research interests include moving target defense, Android malware detection, and reverse engineering. \end{IEEEbiography} -0.2in \begin{IEEEbiography}[{ }]{Shui Yu} obtained his PhD from Deakin University, Australia, in 2004.
-He currently is a Professor of School of Computer Science, University of Technology Sydney, Australia.
+He is a Member of IEEE and a Distinguished Member of CCF. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Zongyao Chen} received the master degree in Cybersecurity from Southeast University in 2025.
+He is currently working at Alibaba (China) Co., Ltd. His major research interests include moving target defense, Android malware detection, and reverse engineering. \end{IEEEbiography} -0.3in \begin{IEEEbiography}[{ }]{Shui Yu} currently is a Professor of School of Computer Science, University of Technology Sydney, Australia.
 Dr Yu's research interest includes Big Data, Security and Privacy, Networking, and Mathematical Modelling.
 He has published two monographs and edited two books, and produced more than 500 technical papers, published in top journals such as IEEE TPDS, TC, TIFS, TMC, TKDE, TETC, ToN, and INFOCOM.
-His h-index is 68.
-Dr Yu initiated the research field of networking for big data in 2013, and his research outputs have been widely adopted by industrial systems, for example, the auto scale strategy of Amazon Cloud against distributed denial-of-service attacks.
-He is currently serving a number of prestigious editorial boards, including IEEE Communications Surveys and Tutorials (Area Editor), IEEE Communications Magazine, IEEE Internet of Things Journal, among others.
-He is a member of AAAS and ACM, a Distinguished Visitor of IEEE Computer Society, a voting member of IEEE ComSoc Educational Services board, and an elected member of Board of Governor of IEEE Vehicular Technology Society.
 He is a Fellow of IEEE. \end{IEEEbiography}